amitshekhariitbhu/go-backend-clean-architecture/README.md

 And as always I would love to get feedback on my project.
 This helps everyone and most importantly me.

+Learn about this project architecture in detail from the blog post: [Go Backend Clean Architecture](https://amitshekhar.me/blog/go-backend-clean-architecture)

 ## Architecture Layers of the project

 - Router